-The bycatch, defined by FAO as: "the part of the catch unintentionally captured during a fishing operation, in addition to target species.
-It consists of other commercial species (that may be secondary targets or may become target species if the market develops) and non-commercial species (returned to the sea or landed, in case of a discard ban) as well as incidental catches of vulnerable species, which may include species of commercial value or not, formally declared as "vulnerable" or "species at risk" as a result of natural or, more commonly, anthropogenic pressure, including fishing pressure" (FAO, 2018a), causes important changes to the food web, as well as the deterioration of populations of vulnerable, rare and often protected species.
+The bycatch, defined by FAO as: "to the part of the catch unintentionally captured during a fishing operation, in addition to target species.
+It consists of other commercial species (that may be secondary targets or may become target species if the market develops) and non-commercial species (returned to the sea or landed, in case of a discard ban) as well as incidental catches of vulnerable species, which may include species of commercial value or not, formally declared as "vulnerable" or "species at risk" as a result of natural or, more commonly, anthropogenic pressure, including fishing pressure" (FAO, 2018), causes important changes to the food web, as well as the deterioration of populations of vulnerable, rare and often protected species.

 Discards is represented by the portion of the catch that is not retained on board during a fishing operation and that is discarded at sea (being the organisms dead or still alive) and may constitute a large portion of the total bycatch (Alverson et al., 1994).
 The organisms that are part of the discards are generally species that have little or no commercial interest and individuals of exploited species but, for example, at vital stages that do not allow their commercialization, such as the juvenile stages.
 Other factors that determine the discards are the damage to individuals by fishing gear, the fact that they are in poor condition or the lack of space on board (Kelleher, 2005).
 The composition and amount of waste also varies, depending on the season, the tool used and the geographical area.
-Bottom trawl fisheries is the most important in terms of economic value of the catches and also the one that cause the large number of discards, as well as the "rapid trawl" in the Adriatic Sea (FAO, 2016; 2019).
+Bottom trawl fisheries are the most important in terms of economic value of the catches and the second largest, after small pelagic fisheries, in terms of landings and it is also the type of fishing that cause the large number of discards, as well as the "rapid trawl" in the Adriatic Sea (Damalas, 2015; FAO, 2016; 2019).